by Christopher Talbot

 First Corinthians 15 beautifully emphasizes the goodness of the body in light of our eschatological hope and resurrection.
 As Anderson notes, “The resurrection of the body means that to be human with God is to be with him not as disembodied souls, but as people with noses, faces, arms, and legs that are similar to those we currently have.”[8]
 Though we are promised a “spiritual” body, I do not think that means we will have immaterial body.
 Instead, the passage is clear that we will still be our bodies.
 The whole emphasis on the latter half of that chapter is on our bodily resurrection in light of Christ’s bodily resurrection.
 To note, some have argued that the appeal to “spiritual” is to focus on Who will fully animate our bodies in the New Heavens and the New Earth: the Holy Spirit.[9]
 Ultimately, we see our resurrection in light of Christ’s resurrection.
 That is, Jesus was raised bodily, and so will we.

-There are numerous other passages in Scripture that allude to humanity being a combination of both body and soul.
-Matthew 10:28 admonishes us to fear he who can destroy both soul and body in Hell.
+There are numerous other passages that allude to humanity being a combination of both body and soul.
+Matthew 10:28 admonishes us to fear him who can destroy both soul and body in Hell.
 Ecclesiastes 12:7 seems to say that at death the body that the soul/spirit separates.
 1 Thessalonians 5:23 states: “Now may the God of peace himself sanctify you completely, and may your whole spirit and soul and body be kept blameless at the coming of our Lord Jesus Christ.”
 1 Corinthians 7:34 tells us to be holy in body and in spirit.
-Of course we are commanded to love God with all of our heart, soul, strength, and mind (Mark 12:30).
+We are commanded to love God with all of our heart, soul, strength, and mind (Mark 12:30).
 James 2:26 tells us that “For as the body apart from the spirit is dead, so also faith apart from works is dead.”
 As noted, the biblical account seems to assume that the man is necessarily both body and soul, though other views on human constitution abound.

 _________________________________________